DataDog/hiring-engineers/answersAasim.md

 ### Final Question
 Is there anything creative you would use Datadog for?

 >Answer: Absolutely, I would love to use Datadog to do analysis on blockchain technologies.
 I feel that the efficacy of Solidity contracts as well as working to see how gas fees influx due to increase in resources (i.e. miners) would be really interesting.
 Seeing how the backend or devop technologies in the Blockchain world could really help find the inequities within the system as well as solve inefficiences relatively quickly, plus it would increase business value for a lot of blockchain projects that are struggling to have analytics on which of their tech is taking over their development.
-Another place I thought it would be very intersting to use Datadog would be to monitor hospital bed availability or ER wait times because I know that often people travel long distance to find that they are trapped without the resources they need, as well as using the montoring to increase overall effectiveness in the healthcare system.
+Another place I thought it would be very intersting to use Datadog would be to monitor hospital bed availability or ER wait times because I know that often people travel long distances to find that they are trapped without the resources they need, as well as using the montoring to increase overall effectiveness in the healthcare system.

 ## Instructions
 If you have a question, create an issue in this repository.